New Zealand Parole Board: Home detention

 Prior to 2007, home detention began with a prison sentence.
 In addition to releasing prisoners on parole, the Board also used to hear applications from those prisoners who were entitled to apply for home detention.
 However, after the Parole Amendment Act of 2007 came into effect, home detention could be imposed directly by the sentencing judge as a community based sentence.
 At the same time, the Board was given the power to impose "residential restrictions" on parolees - a new condition of release whereby the offender is subject to an electronic monitoring regime and must stay at the approved residence at all times, or at times specified by the Board.
 In many respects this is very similar to home detention but is imposed as a release condition towards the end of a prison sentence rather than being a community based sentence in itself.

 How cases are considered

 The Board is made up of approximately 40 members both Judges and non-judicial members.
 Board members have a wide variety of life experience.
 In 2009, four members of the Parole Board had family members who had been murdered.

 Hearings are conducted with panels of three members, usually with a Judge convening each panel.
 The other two members of the panel are usually non-judicial members.
 'Lifers' and other serious cases are often considered by a larger group of Board members known as the "Extended Board", which meets most months, through a split of face-to-face hearings in prisons around the country, and hearings by audio-visual link.

-Offenders may be represented by counsel at hearings.
+Offenders may be represented by counsel at hearings, but Board members tend to direct most of their questions to the prisoner.